 - (1) The community development director may authorize up to a reduction in the number of minimum off-street motor vehicle parking requirement spaces required for nonresidential uses located on lots within 1,500 feet of the pedestrian entrance of a commuter light rail station or bus rapid transit stop in accordance is reduced by with the administrative permit provisions of article V, division 7.
 The extent of reduction may not exceed three 5 spaces or 25-33 percent from the minimums stated in Sec.
 27-202, whichever is results in a greater reduction.
-Any authorized reduction in motor vehicle parking spaces must be offset by provision of bicycle parking spaces at a rate of one bicycle space for each 2 reduced motor vehicle parking spaces. - (2) The minimum off-street motor vehicle parking requirement for dwelling units in multi-unit and mixeduse buildings located on lots within 1,500 feet of the pedestrian entrance of a light rail station or bus rapid transit stop is reduced by 25 percent from the minimums stated in Sec.
+Any authorized reduction in motor vehicle parking spaces must be offset by provision of bicycle parking spaces at a rate of one bicycle space for each 2 reduced motor vehicle parking spaces.
+Required bicycle parking spaces may not be counted toward satisfying this requirement. - (2) The minimum off-street motor vehicle parking requirement for dwelling units in multi-unit and mixed-use buildings located on lots within 1,500 feet of the pedestrian entrance of a light rail station or bus rapid transit stop is reduced by 15 percent from the minimums stated in Sec.
 27-202.
-Any authorized reduction in motor vehicle parking spaces must be offset by provision of bicycle parking spaces at a rate of one bicycle space for each 2 reduced motor vehicle parking spaces. - (b) Motorcycle parking.
+Any authorized reduction in motor vehicle parking spaces must be offset by provision of bicycle parking spaces at a rate of one bicycle space for each 2 reduced motor vehicle parking spaces.
+Required bicycle parking spaces may not be counted toward satisfying this requirement.
+No bicycle parking may be used to reduce any guest parking requirements. - (b) Motorcycle parking.
 In parking lots containing over 20 motor vehicle parking spaces, motorcycle or scooter parking may be substituted for up to five automobile parking spaces or five percent of required motor vehicle parking, whichever is less.
 For every four motorcycle or scooter parking spaces provided, the automobile parking requirement is reduced by one space.
 Each motorcycle and scooter space must have a concrete surface and minimum dimensions of four feet by eight feet.
 This provision applies to existing and proposed parking lots. - (c) Bicycle parking.
-Uses that provide bicycle parking and storage spaces are eligible for a reduction of required motor vehicle parking, in accordance with section 27-205
+Uses that provide bicycle parking and storage spaces in excess of the minimum requirements of Sec.
+27-202 are eligible for a reduction of required motor vehicle parking, in accordance with section 27-205